Best Road Trip Snacks for Athlete Travel

 Read on for some ideas for packing the best road trip snacks to ensure you can build a travel nutrition plan to keep you at the top of your game.

-Since you’re traveling by car, you’ll likely have room to pack everyone’s favorite.
 Some of the best road trip snacks or snack combinations pair a shelf stable food with something from the cooler.

 Make sure you keep the cooler chilled with plenty of ice packs and ice so that you can keep your food at a safe temperature.

-Equipment for packing snacks:
+Equipment for packing road trip snacks

 - Soft sided cooler– You can fold these down for easy storage and tuck them away until needed.
 Extra pockets and compartments puts snacks and utensils within easy reach.